Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 After browsing a million shades of wood, I finally settled on some nice mahogany.
 The rich, deep colors got to me; I mean, who wouldn’t want that in their home?
 I scooped up a few boards, a handheld jigsaw, and a nice, shiny power sander—probably felt a bit too optimistic about my skills right then.
 But hey, ambition, right?

-When I got back to my apartment, the excitement was .
+When I got back to my apartment, the excitement was real.
 I laid out my materials, and let me tell you, the smell of that mahogany?
 It’s intoxicating.
 It’s like a perfume of creativity wafting through the air.
 You grab your mug of coffee, turn on some soft jazz, and you’re ready to create.

 But oh boy, as soon as I started cutting those boards, everything came crashing down.